jobial-io/scase/README.md

  We want to focus on the business logic and implement it on top of an elegant and concise API, and be able to run it in different environments without having to make changes.

-In addition, we would like to
+In addition, we would like to:

-* be able to access the service from anywhere in a type safe way
+* Be able to access the service from anywhere in a type safe way

-* decouple the business logic from complicated frameworks like Akka
+* Decouple the business logic from frameworks like Akka

-* be able to write an immutable, idiomatic Scala model for the service API, completely decoupled from the underlying implementation
+* Be able to write an immutable, idiomatic Scala model for the service API, completely decoupled from the underlying implementation

-* use concurrency seamlessly and safely
+* Use concurrency seamlessly and safely

-* still be able to access some common features of messaging and serverless runtimes if needed (e.g. message attributes).
+* Still be able to access some common features of messaging and serverless runtimes if needed (e.g. message attributes).

 **Scase** gives you exactly that, with the additional benefit of: